-Dr. Paetz: Z-Wave is a technology to to let Smart Home devices of different manufacturers work together wirelessly.
+Dr. Paetz: Z-Wave is a technology to let Smart Home devices of different manufacturers work together wirelessly.
 The Z-Wave Alliance is the consortium of companies that use this technology.
-Hence, all devices of vendors that joined the Z-wave Alliance can work together regardless of their brand and origin. there ae meanwhile more than 2200 different devices that come from more than 600 members of the alliance.
+Hence, all devices of vendors that joined the Z-wave Alliance can work together regardless of their brand and origin.
+There are meanwhile more than 2200 different devices that come from more than 600 members of the alliance.

 Q: As you interact with so many new startups and manufacturers, what is your opinion on the current state of the Z-Wave market?
 What part does innovation have in the manufacturing process of Z-Wave products?
 What are the most popular home automation products among new and old manufacturers?

 No wonder what many startups do Z-Wave.
 They just need one perfect product they specialize on and then they can sell it into a very large commercial ecosystem.
-Most recent example is a small Dutch company doing outside color lights with solar panels and Z-Wave.
+A most recent example is a small Dutch company doing outside colour lights with solar panels and Z-Wave.